-At New York Oral, Maxillofacial, and Implant Surgery, Gary Orentlicher, DMD and Andrew Horowitz, DMD, MD, FACS specialize in serving Scarsdale with dental implants.
+At New York Oral, Maxillofacial, and Implant Surgery, Gary Orentlicher, DMD, Andrew Horowitz, DMD, MD, FACS and Mitchell Steinberg, DDS, MD specialize in serving Scarsdale with dental implants.
 They are at the forefront of new technologies for the placement of minimally invasive dental implants and CT guided dental implant placement for over 15 years.
 We are one of the only Scarsdale dental implant and oral surgery practices to routinely use new technologies to place dental implants.
 When used for the placement of dental implants, these technologies may allow the patient to function immediately with non-removable natural feeling and looking teeth.
 Minimally invasive dental implant technologies, such as Teeth in an Hour™, have been been used in our Scarsdale dental implant practice since the inception of the technology in 2005.
 Since that time, our doctors have been extensively involved in teaching the technology nationally to other doctors.

 What are Dental Implants?